AndriyLin/c11popl15/README.md

     * tests/a2.litmus has been modified in this way.
 The rest are modified elsewhere before forking this repo.

     * All those under tests/templates/ have been modified accordingly.

-* Slightly modify the variants generation .py, the names doesn't contain `variants/` any more.
+* Slightly modify the variants generation .py.

+    * The names doesn't contain `variants/` any more.
 Otherwise, the extra `/` might induce some problems in my further processings.

+    * Let ACCESS_CHOICE() may also return `one` in addition to `zero`.

 * Some more changes in tests w.r.t. herd v7.44.